 aromatherapist at the Institute of Clinical Aromatherapy and studied at a

 postgraduate course at L'institute des Sciences Phytomedicales.
 He also trained

 as a craniosacral therapist with the CrOA (Cranial Osteopathic Association) and

 at the Upledger Institute.
-He is on the inner council of the BCMA (British
+He was on the inner council of the BCMA (British

 Complementary Medicine Association).